 A court reporter is present to record your testimony and everything that occurs during the deposition.
 Note that your deposition testimony is generally admissible in court if your case goes to trial.

-A deposition is a component of the discovery phase of your injury case.
-It typically happens after you initiate a lawsuit against the at-fault party but before a trial.
+A deposition is a component of the discovery phase of your personal injury case.
+It typically happens after you initiate a lawsuit against the at-fault party, but before a trial.
 The at-fault party’s attorney will ask you to submit to a deposition through a notice of deposition.
 You must participate once you get notified of the deposition.